 top of page

-The Australian Land Conservation Alliance’s annual Private Land Conservation conference (PLC24) is the country’s premier land conservation event.
-The Conference is a critical forum for discussions and insights into scaling nature investment, reversing environmental decline, and meeting global and national biodiversity commitments.
+The Australian Land Conservation Alliance’s annual Private Land Conservation conference (PLC24) is the country’s premier land conservation event, and a crucial forum for discussions and insights into what’s needed to halt and reverse nature loss.

 The Nature Conservancy_Michael Looker.JPG